 3rd Annual Bike Build (formerly Build A Bike)

-We at Together We Rise are experts when it comes to charitable bike builds.
+We at Together We Rise are experts when it comes to charitable Bike Build programs.
 Our friends at Fourth Street Live! and the local Louisville Metro Police Department invited us out for the third annual A Kid, A Cop, A Cause event during Ali Week celebrating the life of Muhammad Ali.

 Celebrating Muhammad Ali